 The deadline for receipt of nominations usually is September 30 each year.
 For more information, see the Nominations and Other Information page.

-The Gödel Lecture is an invited address delivered each year at the ASL Annual Meeting.
+The Gödel Lecture is an invited address delivered each year, with the location of the lecture alternating between the North American Annual Meeting and the European Summer Meeting (Logic Colloquium).
 The ASL Committee on Prizes and Awards is charged with selecting the Gödel Lecturer based on outstanding contributions to logic through research and scholarship.

 To contribute to the Karp Prize Fund, the Sacks Prize Fund, or the Shoenfield Prize Fund, please send your contributions to the ASL office (Department of Mathematics, University of Connecticut, 341 Mansfield Road, U-1009 Storrs, CT 06269-1009, USA); all such contributions are tax-deductible within the USA.